 Although networking may seem like a scary prospect, it’s important to consider the variety of desirable skills that you will gain from networking in your job search...

 Some of these websites are also great for networking in general, rather than just professional networking.
-Any of you who are planning to make that move abroad, try out the above websites to meet international people with the same interests as you, this type of networking makes becoming an expat a lot easier.
-Some networking events include language exchange evenings, food tasting and more!
+Any of you who are planning to make that move abroad, try out the websites listed above to meet international people with the same interests as you.

-A great way of displaying your interest and enthusiasm is to ask questions related to the industry/topic, this not only shows how well you were listening but it shows that you have a genuine interest in what the other person is talking about and displays strong communication skills.
+A great way of displaying your interest and enthusiasm is to ask questions related to the industry/topic.
+This not only shows how well you were listening, but also proves that you have a genuine interest in what the other person is talking about and displays your strong communication skills.

 Just like most activities, the more you practice, the easier it gets!
-Get out of your comfort zone, attend different career-related events, speak to people from different levels of seniority, different backgrounds, you never know who you may meet and in the end, you may enjoy networking more than you imagined!
+Get out of your comfort zone, attend different career-related events, speak to people from different levels of seniority and various backgrounds.
+You never know who you may meet and in the end, you might enjoy networking more than you imagined!